-- · Cellphones must be put away in bags for the day from 8:35am to 3:10pm.
+- Cellphones must be switched off and put away in bags for the day from 8:35am to 3:10pm and may not be used for any purpose on school premises without the permission of a teacher, SLT member or the Headmaster.
 It is the policy of the School to confiscate cellphones and personal electronic equipment should students be in breach of this rule.
 In the first instance, it shall be for a period of one week.
-On a second occasion, it will be returned after a meeting with parents/ caregivers. - · The wrongful use of a fire alarm could bring to the wrongdoer costs up to \$1500.00.
+On a second occasion, it will be returned after a meeting with parents/caregivers. - The wrongful use of a fire alarm could bring to the wrongdoer costs up to \$1500.00.